Friday, October 24, 2025

 Enzie Pangilinan

-Welcome back!
+It's great to be back!
 With Spring Break past us, it could only mean one thing...the countdown to summer has officially begun!
 We are looking forward to all the fun and learning that's ahead of us within the last couple months of school!

 Literacy